MakeSchool-Tutorials/Makestagram-Swift/P18-Improving-Timeline/content.md

 Now our class fully conforms to the `TimelineComponentTarget` protocol!
 However, there are few additional changes we need to make to the `TimelineViewController`.

-##Informing the TimelineComponent about events
+##Informing the TimelineComponent About Events

 There are two events that the `TimelineComponent` needs to know about in order to do its job correctly: